dkotsur/FortuneAlgo/readme.md

-# C++ implementation of Voronoi diagram for points.
+# C++ implementation of Voronoi diagram for points

 Implementation of Fortune's sweep line algorithm :
 * S. Fortune, "A sweepline algorithm for Voronoi diagrams", Algorithmica, 1986